15 Questions to Ask Yourself Before Applying to a Job

 3 Do I have any gaps in my skills that I could develop further in this job?

-It’s OK if you don’t meet every qualification in the job description.
-Many employers value potential and a willingness to learn over formal experience.
+It’s okay if you don’t meet every qualification in the job description, but ask yourself:

-Job titles vary between companies and don’t always involve the same responsibilities, so it’s important to look beyond the headline and dig into what the role involves.
+Job titles vary across companies and don’t always reflect the same responsibilities, so it’s important to dig into what the role entails.
+For example, some of the highest-paying trade jobs require long hours in challenging environments, so you need strength and stamina to work effectively.

-Take the time to understand each role’s core duties and expectations, including how success is measured, to envision your typical day or week.
-Consider the job’s pace to ensure it aligns with your preferred working style and minimizes unnecessary stress.
-This reflection will help you determine whether or not you’d enjoy the work and thrive in the environment, or if it might feel overwhelming or unfulfilling.
+Take the time to understand each role’s core duties and expectations to envision your typical day or week.
+Consider whether the job’s pace aligns with your preferred working style and minimizes unnecessary stress.
+This reflection will help you determine if you’d enjoy the work and thrive in the environment, or if it might feel overwhelming or unfulfilling.

 5 How can I tailor my resume and cover letter to the job description and the employer’s needs?